What is an ad exchange?

 Glossary What is an ad exchange?

-An ad exchange in the ad tech world is the intermediary of the digital ad-buying space.
+An ad exchange (or advertising exchange) in the ad tech world is the intermediary of the digital ad-buying space.
 On one side there is demand (ad agencies, advertisers, and demand-side platforms [DSPs]).
 On the other side, there is supply (ad networks, publishers, and supply-side platforms [SSPs]).
-Together, these components allow ad inventory to be bought and sold.
+Together, these components allow ad inventory (for example, traditional and video ads) to be bought and sold.
+This inventory covers websites, mobile sites, and mobile apps.

 Ad exchange definition

-Common examples of ad exchanges include Google Ad Exchange, AppLovin Exchange, OpenX, AppNexus, Rubicon Project, Magnite, SmartyAds, and Verizon Media, among others.
+Examples of popular ad exchange companies include Google Ad Exchange, the AppLovin Exchange (ALX), OpenX, AppNexus, Magnite, SmartyAds, and Verizon Media, among others.

 Ad exchanges provide publishers with a place to make ad inventory available to buyers.
 SSPs supply inventory that can be bid on, while DSPs bid on this inventory, all within the ad exchange.
 DSPs and SSPs can even plug into multiple ad exchanges to create a wider pool of inventory.